Superposition09m/Co-RoPE/README.md

 ### Bottleneck Analysis

 This is a mathematically elegant but computationally expensive implementation.
 The context-aware mileage computation has $O(N^2)$ complexity, which becomes the primary bottleneck for long sequences.
+This is a runnable version but has not been fully optimized, and fully optimizing it also isn't worth the cost.

-Even with an efficient rotation implementation, the 3D phase angle tensor introduces significant memory and computational overhead, posing challenges for Triton compiler optimization.
-This is a runnable version but has not been fully optimized.
+Even with an efficient rotation implementation, the 3D phase(because each D/2 feature is non-linear and has to be computed for each position) angle tensor introduces significant memory and computational overhead, posing challenges for Triton compiler optimization.

+The Trigonometric Disaster in Inner Loops is obvious.
+Pushing trigonometric computations (sin/cos) into the most nested loop of a Triton kernel is, frankly, a performance nightmare.